curbengh/urlhaus-filter/README.md

 Since the filter is updated frequently, cloning the repo would become slower over time as the revision grows.

 Use shallow clone to get the recent revisions only.
-Getting the last five revisions is sufficient for a valid MR.
+Getting the last five revisions should be sufficient for a valid MR.

 `git clone --depth 5 https://gitlab.com/curben/urlhaus-filter.git`